Master of Arts in Teaching (MAT), concentration in Special Education: General Curriculum

-- Application for licensure through School of Education Office of Student Services.
+- Application for licensure through School of Education Office of Student Success.

 The U.S. Department of Education requires that all higher education institutions advise students as to whether their curriculum provides them with the eligibility to apply for a professional license and/or certification in the state for which they plan to practice.

 As such, please review UNC Greensboro’s status by state for the initial teaching license in special education: general curriculum.
 You should note whether the program either “meets”, “does not meet”, or if there “has not been a determination” of the program’s status in the state for which you plan to practice.
 You should contact the program’s support staff at email@example.com with any questions regarding this data.